-- ❖ The assets of the Commission exceeded its liabilities at the close of the fiscal year by \$8,270,437 (net assets). - ❖ The cost of electric service provided to the Southern Nevada Water Authority (SNWA) through the Power Delivery Fund decreased when compared to the prior fiscal year.
-The decrease can be attributed to decreases in market power costs, and decreasing power load as the economic downturn and home foreclosures have reduced demand. - The cost of electric service provided to the customers of the Power Marketing Fund has decreased by 26% when compared to the prior fiscal year.
+- ❖ The assets of the Commission exceeded its liabilities at the close of the fiscal year by \$7,775,130 (net assets). - ❖ The cost of electric service provided to the Southern Nevada Water Authority (SNWA) through the Power Delivery Fund increased slightly when compared to the prior fiscal year.
+The increase can be attributed primarily to increased power deliveries as the Commission takes on more customer load.
+Power prices that remained stable over the year and have not contributed significantly to any increases. - The cost of electric service provided to the customers of the Power Marketing Fund has decreased by 12% when compared to the prior fiscal year.
 This is a direct result of the economic downturn as a significant portion of the customers of this fund are manufacturing operations.
-These customers have seen declines in operations in line with overall economic indicators.
-As the Commission purchases for monthly production needs the overall cost of power has decreased. - ❖ Overall, the electric power resources available from the Commission remain competitively priced and reasonably stable.
-The total cost associated with all of the Commission's electric power resources for both enterprise funds in 2009 was \$67,953,430 which represents a decrease of \$18,270,021 from the prior fiscal year. - ❖ Power administrative revenues in the Commission's general fund decreased by \$129,158 for the current fiscal year, which represents a 10% decrease.
+These customers have seen declines in operations in line with overall economic indicators. - ❖ Overall the electric power resources available from the Commission remain competitively priced and reasonably stable.
+The total cost associated with all of the Commission's electric power resources for both enterprise funds in 2010 was \$67,612,808 which represents an overall decrease of \$340,622 from the prior fiscal year.
+This is a less than one percent decrease. - \$46,092 for the current fiscal year, which represents a 4% decrease.
 The decrease is also directly attributable to the decrease in production by the Power Marketing Fund customers.
 The deliverable Hydropower remained at levels experienced in the prior fiscal year.
-Water revenues in the general fund decreased by \$264,564.
-The decrease is due to decreased activity related to water issues and consolidation of water and environmental staff assignments designed to streamline the natural resource function of the Commission.
-The net expenditures of the general fund increased by \$162,350.
-This increase relates to salary expenses which increased by \$196,830, a 6% increase.
-As the salary costs represent approximately 70% of the total expenditures, it is the largest component cost, and the major administrative cost for the Commission.
-The net result of the fiscal year's water and hydropower activities provided the Commission with a healthy carry forward balance in the general fund of \$2,545,592 which is a decrease of \$37,052 from fiscal 2008.
-This represents a decrease of less than 2% for the fiscal year.
+Water revenues in the general fund increased by \$238,231.
+The increase is due to increased activity related to water issues, primarily the ongoing drought.
+The net expenditures of the general fund increased by \$256,813.
+This increase relates to increases in activities related to drought issues and a refund to reduce retained cash balances to appropriate operating levels.
+The net result of the fiscal year's water and hydropower activities provided the Commission with a carry forward balance in the general fund of \$2,398,074 which is a decrease of \$147,518 from fiscal 2009.